cirorizzo/WhitSquare/README.md

 The project requires a minimum SDK version of 21

 ### SetUp
-Before to compile and Run providing to edit the *project.proterty* file (in the project) to use your own CLIENT_ID and CLIENT_SECRET provided by [Foursquare Integration](https://developer.foursquare.com/)
+Before to compile and Run providing to edit the *project.proterties* file (in the project) to use your own CLIENT_ID and CLIENT_SECRET provided by [Foursquare Integration](https://developer.foursquare.com/)